DebojitDas2003/safe-women-android-app/README.md

 6. **Add Contacts Page**:

 - **Add Contacts**: Make it easy to add existing contacts as emergency contacts or create new contacts.
-- **Categorize contacts**: Allow grouping contacts by family, friends, neighbors, or work colleagues for faster selection.
+- **Categorize contacts**: Allow grouping contacts by family, friends, neighbours, or work colleagues for faster selection.

 7. **About Page**: